 How to avoid negative influence:

-The effect of a magnetic field on immunity
+Effect of magnetic field on immunity

 • The magnetic field is involved in maintaining daily biorhythms.